Narrow-Code/WIG-Android/README.md

       - Select **Item** from the dropdown menu
       - Click **Create*
       - The item will then be added to your inventory and can be scanned for later use

+### Edit Ownership <a name="edit-ownership"></a>
+An Ownership can be edited to change to following fields:
+- Name: This is the display name to appear on any table
+- QR: This is the customized code that can be scanned to retrieve the Ownership
+- Tags: A keyword or term assigned for search criteria
+- Notes/Description: Customized notes as self reminders about the Ownership

+**How to Edit**
+- In Scanner View have Ownership table selected
+- Have Ownership added to table
+- Click on the Ownership you wish to edit
+- Fill out the fields to edit
+- Click Save

 ---